Anorexia: The signs, symptoms and treatment

 Getting help for anorexia

-If you think you may have anorexia, going to your GP as soon as you can and letting them know what’s going on is an important first step.
-They will be able to point you in the right direction to get treatment.
-Sometimes the idea of speaking to your GP about concerns around eating habits can be daunting.
-If you feel like you’re not ready to take that step just yet, you could call the Bodywhys helpline.
-Their helpline is open to anyone, and is delivered by a team of trained volunteers.
-It offers non-judgemental and confidential support and information about eating disorders.
+If you think you may have anorexia nervosa, going to your GP as soon as you can and letting them know what’s going on is an important first step.
+They will be able to point you in the right direction to get the best treatment for your needs.
+Sometimes the idea of speaking to your GP about eating concerns can be daunting.
+If you feel like you’re not ready to take that step just yet, consider calling the Bodywhys helpline.
+Their helpline, delivered by a team of trained volunteers, is open to anyone.
+The helpline offers non-judgemental and confidential support and information about eating disorders.

 How treatment works